Munce34/MunceSite/README.md

+# Website
-# This will be a website of random things.
+This will be a HTML website, with some CSS being used.
-If you would like to help, contact Mucne34 @ hahahabookteam2@gmail.com
+If you would like to help, contact Munce34 @ hahahabookteam2@gmail.com